ozanMSFT/pytorch-wiki/The-Ultimate-Guide-to-PyTorch-Contributions.md

 <details>
 <summary><h3><b>Submitting Pull Requests</b></h3></summary>
 Fixing existing issues or implementing new features require changes to the codebase.
-We manage merging changes via Github Pull Requests.
+We accept new code contributions via Github Pull Requests.
+We can't accept any changes unless you sign the <a href="https://github.com/pytorch/pytorch/issues/85559">PyTorch Contributors License Agreement</a>.
 You will need to set up your developer environment, find an issue to work upon, and submit your changes for review.
 The <a href="#getting-started-with-pull-requests">PR guide</a> below contains resources for you to start submitting your changes to PyTorch.

 </details>